alexx-jones/alexx-jones/README.md

 **I'm currently learning: `Laravel`**
 ### Want to hear more?
 I'm always working on a new exciting project.
-Get in touch to see what I'm currently working on.<br>
+It could literally be anything; from a file sharing platform, to the next big social platform.<br>
+Get in touch to see what I'm currently working on.
 I'm always contactable through my <a href="https://alexx.info" target="_blank">Discord Server</a>.